-Our debt covenants required cash and cash equivalents held in entities other than our insurance subsidiaries to be at least \$200.0 million at all times.
-As of March 31, 2024, we have met the conditions to reduce this to \$150.0 million as a result of issuing more than 62,500 insurance policies through our Carvana embedded product and achieving a direct contribution to gross premiums earned ratio of greater than 12%.
-We must continue to satisfy the direct contribution to gross premiums earned ratio requirement at the end of each fiscal quarter in order to maintain the reduced threshold of \$150.0 million.
+Our debt covenants required cash and cash equivalents held in entities other than our insurance subsidiaries to be at least \$150.0 million.
+We must continue to satisfy the direct contribution to gross premiums earned ratio requirement of greater than 12% at the end of each fiscal quarter in order to maintain the threshold of \$150.0 million.
+If we do not satisfy these requirements, the threshold will return to \$200.0 million.